-- 1 cup spinach leaves about 1-2 handfuls
+- 1 cup chopped spinach leaves about 2 small handfuls

-Add the diced tomatoes, beans, tomato sauce, vegetable broth, basil, parsley, oregano, salt and pepper.
+- Add the diced tomatoes, beans, tomato sauce, vegetable broth, basil, parsley, oregano, salt and pepper.
 Stir together and let come to a low boil.
-Once boiling, turn down the heat to medium and let simmer for 10-15 minutes.
+Once boiling, turn down the heat to low and let simmer for 15 minutes.

 - Turn heat back up to medium and add the chopped spinach and dry pasta.
 Let cook until pasta is done, about 10 minutes.* Stir the soup frequently to make sure the pasta is not sticking to the bottom of the pan